 A: In this busy cyber age, there are so many ways to keep in touch!
-You can find me on Facebook, follow me on Twitter, or sign up for my email newsletter.
-Find me at Pinterest.
+You can find me on Facebook, follow me on Twitter, Instagram, Pinterest.or sign up for my email newsletter.
 I love keeping in touch with readers.
 The best part of writing is watching stories do what they are meant to do–bring people together.

 Q: Where can I find a full list of Lisa Wingate books and sample book chapters?

-Q: How long have you been writing and many Lisa Wingate books are there?
+Q: How long have you been writing and how many Lisa Wingate books are there?

-Q: Will you phone chat with my book club or visit my book club, church, or organization for a speaking engagement?
+Q: Will you visit my club or organization for a speaking engagement?

-A: I love to chat with real people (as opposed to the imaginary kind) anytime schedules permit.
-For information on speaking engagements and phone chats, check my Speaking Info Page.
+A: I love to chat with real people (as opposed to the imaginary kind).
+For information on booking speaking engagements, check my Contacts Page.